-If you want to use the Facebook Custom Audiences tool, ensure you comply with the applicable terms.
-Two of the policies are:
+If you want to use Facebook Custom Audiences, you must follow the applicable terms.
+Two of their policies are:

 - Show people the origin of the audience information.
 This is especially useful if you are uploading a customer file.
-You need to indicate where you got the information.
+According to consent-based marketing regulations, you need to indicate where you got the information.

 - Ensure you have permission to use and share people’s data.

-Additionally, we’ve gone over GDPR and Facebook regulations in another article posted on our blog.
-Since privacy laws are changing, it’s definitely worth a read.
+Additionally, we’ve gone over GDPR and Facebook regulations in another article.
+Since privacy laws are changing, it’s definitely worth reading.

 2. Do Facebook Custom Audiences auto-update?

 Yes.
-Custom Audiences from your website updates automatically as users who fall within the rules specified for website users.
-For example, if you set a rule to include people who visited your website in the last 30 days, it will automatically add people who have been to your website in the last 30 days.
+Custom Audiences update automatically by syncing information from your website.
+It selects the data according to the rules specified for website users.
+For example, if you set a rule to include people who visited your website in the last 30 days, it will automatically add people who have been on your website in the previous 30 days.

-However, if the audiences come from your CRM or Email software, there is a need to manually update them by downloading and uploading CSV file regularly.
-But to avoid the stress and time wastage in manual updating, you can automatically sync your CRM or Email software with your Facebook account through LeadsBridge’s Custom Audiences Sync tool.
-It helps to ensure that the leads in your customers’ file are properly and automatically synced to your custom audiences, reducing the possibility of data points mismatch.
+If the audiences come from your CRM or Email software, their data needs to be updated by manually downloading and uploading CSV files.
+However, you can automatically sync your CRM or Email software with your Facebook account through LeadsBridge’s Audience Targeting tool to avoid errors and waste time in manual updating.
+In addition, this process ensures that the leads in your customers’ files are seamlessly and instantly synced to your custom audiences while reducing the possibility of data point mismatch.

-Each different segment can be addressed with a campaign that triggers the right buying impulses at the right time.
+Each segment is addressed with a campaign that triggers the right buying impulses at the right time.

-However, today many Marketing Departments still operate by uploading CSV files on Facebook to create Custom Audiences, but in order to really take advantage of the available data and running effective retargeting campaigns, timing and accuracy are key.
+However, many Marketing Departments still operate by uploading CSV files on Facebook to create Custom Audiences.
+Timing and accuracy are crucial to taking advantage of the available data and running effective retargeting campaigns.

-The information must flow freely from the CRM database to the Facebook Ads Manager, and that can be a problem, especially for large companies with strong hierarchic environments and several Managers whose responsibilities often overlap.
+The information must flow freely from the CRM database to the Meta Business Manager.
+That can be a problem, especially for large companies with strong hierarchic environments and several managers whose responsibilities often overlap.

-In this article, we presented 5 ways large companies can benefit from Custom Audiences Sync despite their structural challenges.
+Here are five ways large companies can benefit from automating Custom Audiences despite their structural challenges.